sensebox/books-v2/en/hilfe/hilfe.md

 <div class="box_info">
     <i class="fa fa-info fa-fw" aria-hidden="true" style="color: #42acf3;"></i>
    Of course, if you publicly present your sketch (for example, in our forum), you should always make sure that you do not disclose personal information to the public.
-Therefore, you should first look in the code, if you have your Wifi name (SSID) and the password built into the sketch.
+Therefore, you should first look in the code, if you have your WiFi name (SSID) and the password built into the sketch.
 If this is the case, please delete it from the sketch before publishing it on the internet.
 </div>

 {% collapse title="I get an error when I connect the fine dust sensor.
 But I did not change the sketch, what is wrong here?" %}